lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/33_listCompanies.md

 ### Testing we are using GraphQL

-You can either open the developer console on your browser and see the request to AppSync - or edit the ListCompanies Query to return less data and see how the table is then rendered
+You can either open the developer console in your favourite browser and see the request being sent to AppSync [should be able to see the POST body container the query being sent] - or edit the ListCompanies Query in the queries.js file to return less data and see how the table is then rendered